|

 resolution.
 An entire combat can be ended

-with one big 5 and 6 heavy damage roll.
+with one extreme damage roll.

-The impact of Power Modifiers on Powers
+The impact of Power Modifiers such as AP and Penetrating

 AoE's and Explosions get bigger and